-Enhanced Aftercare probation supervision is provided to youth who were ordered committed to Youth Treatment and Education Center (YTEC) for treatment and who successfully complete the program.
+Enhanced Aftercare probation supervision is provided to youth who were ordered committed to Youth Treatment and Education Center (YTEC) for treatment and who complete the program.
 As these youth receive supervision and treatment before, during, and upon completion of treatment, gaps in services are significantly reduced.
 These programs target needs that are not otherwise addressed in the JJCPA funded programs.

-Immediately upon an order of the court to commit a youth to treatment, the youth's case is transferred to the Aftercare unit.
-The unit supervisor reviews the case and assigns it to an Aftercare treatment probation officer (PO) assigned to the program.
-As it usually takes no longer than a few days to transfer the youth into the program, the PO is able to make contact with the youth almost immediately upon entry.
-The goal is to establish a rapport with the youth, ease their transition as much as possible, and establish expectations for their successful completion of the program.
-POs complete case plans as necessary, engage the youth regarding their progress, and ensure general needs are met (education, programming, etc.).
-The POs also facilitate cognitive behavioral treatment (Forward Thinking) to assist in addressing their rehabilitative needs.
-Another goal of the PO is to ensure there is a stable release plan for the youth, and establish a rapport with the youth's parents/ family, to assist in maintaining the relationship between both parties while the youth remains out of the home.
-Once youth progress to junior status in the program, they earn the possibility of being granted a multiple furlough home passes with increasing durations.
-Prior to final approval, the PO completes a residence verification to ensure the home is fitting and will not pose a detriment to the youth's progress up to that point.
-The PO's role is to provide support to the youth and family to ease the community reentry process.
+Upon an order of the court to commit a youth to treatment, the youth's case is transferred to the Aftercare unit.
+The unit supervisor reviews the case and assigns it to an Aftercare probation officer (PO) assigned to the program.
+Once the youth is transferred into the program, the PO is able to contact the youth as early as possible within entry.
+The goal is to establish a rapport with the youth, ease their transition into treatment as much as possible, and establish expectations for their successful completion of the program.
+Further, within 45 days of induction, POs contact the youth's family and conduct a residence verification to ensure an appropriate release plan is in place, and if not, address any barriers that may hinder a youth's successful reintegration home.
+POs engage the youth regarding their progress, and ensure general needs are met (education, programming, etc.).
+Another goal of the PO is to ensure there is a stable release plan for the youth and establish a rapport with the youth's parents/ family, to assist in maintaining the relationship between both parties while the youth remains out of the home.
+POs accomplish this, in part, by making monthly contact with the family, attending bi-weekly treatment team meetings, and Child Family Team Meetings (CFTM).
+Once youth progress to junior status in the program, they earn the possibility of being granted furlough home passes with increasing durations, observing any public and detention health guidelines.
+The PO's role is to provide support to the youth and family to ease the community reentry process and render services to the family at the earliest stage possible in conjunction with Aftercare Behavioral Health.

-As the youth approaches graduation, there is a litany of items designed to smoothen the transition back home.
-A case plan and release plan are completed so all parties are aware of the next steps.
-Probation coordinates with RCOE to ensure the youth will re-enter the appropriate school with a minimal delay, and a formal hand-off is conducted between the youth, parents, treatment PO and Aftercare field PO.
-Once the youth returns home, the field Aftercare PO utilizes FFPS or wraparound techniques to support the youth and family to meet their case plan objectives, continuously evaluating the youth and family, assisting them in their progress and providing referrals and support.
+As the youth approaches graduation, there is a litany of items designed to smooth the transition back home.
+During the CFTM, the PO, in conjunction with the youth's treatment team and Aftercare Behavioral Health team, and parent/guardian will solidify the release plan and complete the post-release treatment meeting.
+Should the youth lack viable housing, the assigned YTEC Clinician, Aftercare Behavioral Health team, and the PO, will work with collaborative partners to assist in securing it prior to release.
+In addition, the PO completes, a risk assessment and case plan, ensuring all parties are aware of the next steps.
+Probation also coordinates with RCOE and the prospective school district to ensure the youth will re-enter the appropriate school with a minimal delay.

+Once the youth return home, the Aftercare PO utilizes Motivational Interviewing techniques in conjunction with the Full-Service Partnership or Wraparound model to support the youth and family to meet their case plan objectives, assisting them in their progress.
 Given the level of need, these youth/ families could be contacted by the PO multiple times per week as a means of support.
-These POs continue to provide Forward Thinking instruction as necessary for each youth, as well as transportation, education, and employment information/referrals.
+These POs provide transportation, education, and employment information/referrals to support their successful transition to the community.
+As part of the department's priority of utilization of Evidenced-Based Practices (EBP), youth are continually re-evaluated to ensure they are receiving appropriate services to meet their needs and supervision at the least restrictive level necessary for ultimate success.